Graciano1997/todo-list/README.md

 # 📖 To-Do-list <a name="about-project"></a>

-**To-Do-list** is a repository.The goal is to Create, Read,Update and Delete tasks.
+**To-Do-list** is a repository.The goal is to Create, interactive list funcionality.

 ## 🛠 Built With <a name="built-with"></a>